-No Wrap Easy Pressure Cooker Zongzi – Not sure how to wrap zongzi?
-Learn how to make Chinese pressure cooker zongzi without all the fuss of wrapping and long cooking time.
-This no wrap pressure cooker zongzi cooks quickly and have that same great taste.
+Not sure how to wrap bak chang?
+Learn how to make Chinese sticky rice dumplings without all the fuss of wrapping and long cooking time.
+The bak chang can be cooked in a pressure cooker to save time or cooked in the steamer.

-WHY THE ZONGZI IS MUCH DARKER IN COLOR?
+WHY THE BAK CHANG IS MUCH DARKER IN COLOR?

 The zongzi I made here is more of the Indonesian Chinese version, where the sticky rice picks up the color from the dark soy sauce.
 I know the Chinese version is much lighter in color.
 You can omit the dark soy sauce if you want to.

-TIPS ON HOW TO SUCCESSFULLY MAKE GOOD TASTING NO WRAP PRESSURE COOKER ZONGZI
+TIPS ON HOW TO SUCCESSFULLY MAKE GOOD TASTING NO WRAP BAK CHANG

 1. Marinade the meat

 This step is to ensure the meat gets maximum flavor.
-I recommend to marinade it for at least 4 hours and up to 12 hours
+I recommend to marinate it for at least 4 hours and up to 12 hours